-Reserve Bank expenses for providing Treasury payment services were $294.0 million in 2020, an increase of $1.9 million, or 0.7 percent.
-The programs that contributed most to Reserve Bank expenses in 2020 were the Stored Value Card program, the Pay.gov program, and the Invoice Processing Platform program.
+Reserve Bank expenses for providing Treasury payment services were $353.0 million in 2021, an increase of $59.0 million, or 20.1 percent, which is primarily attributable to expanded efforts to modernize business processes and applications for federal payments and electronic tax collection.
+The programs that contributed most to Reserve Bank expenses in 2021 were the Stored Value Card program, the Pay.gov program, and the Do Not Pay program.

-The Reserve Banks work with the Treasury to support the Stored Value Card program, which comprises three military cash-management services: EagleCash, EZPay, and Navy Cash.
+The Reserve Banks work with the Treasury to support the Stored Value Card program, which comprises three military cash-management services: EagleCash, EZpay, and Navy Cash.
 These programs provide electronic payment methods for goods and services on military bases and Navy ships.
 Stored-value cards are in use on more than 80 military bases and installations in 19 countries (including the United States) and on board more than 135 ships.
-In 2020, the Reserve Banks continued to provide operations and customer support, replaced legacy equipment, and developed new functionality and capability for stored-value cards.
+In 2021, the Reserve Banks continued to provide operations and customer support, replaced legacy equipment, and piloted new functionality and capabilities for stored-value cards.

 Financing and Securities Services